-The cost and time spent on NeoOffice is very large for Patrick and Ed - the Mac software engineers that have created all of the improvements in NeoOffice that are not in OpenOffice.
+The cost and time spent on NeoOffice is very large for the NeoOffice engineers that have created all of the improvements in NeoOffice that are not in OpenOffice.
 While many free software products such as Firefox and Google Docs are funded by huge payments from large corporations, NeoOffice has no corporate sponsors.
 Without any corporate sponsors, the NeoOffice engineers must rely exclusively on payments from our users to continue implementing the latest Mac OS X features in NeoOffice.

 Instructions for accessing and building the NeoOffice source code are on the NeoOffice Build Instructions page.

 Note that if you modify any of the NeoOffice code, you must release your modifications under the GPL.
 In other words, you cannot make proprietary modifications to NeoOffice and we aggressively enforce the terms of the GPL against anyone who does not GPL their modifications.

 The primary reason that we stay separate is that we believe that we have produced a product that is more stable and more secure on Mac OS X than either OpenOffice or LibreOffice.